 project value £4.5M

-TGA Consulting Engineers are appointed as part of a wider design team to provide Conservation Building Services and Specialist Lighting design for this major redevelopment scheme at St Nicholas Cathedral in Newcastle.
+TGA were appointed as part of a wider design team to provide Conservation Building Services and Specialist Lighting design for this major redevelopment scheme at St Nicholas Cathedral.

-The works will comprise internal alterations to provide a more flexible and more community focussed Nave area, including the removal of all pews.
-New interpretation facilities within the Cathedral will also be provided as well as improvements to the connected Cathedral Hall to improve access.
+The works comprised internal alterations to provide a more flexible and more community focussed Nave area, including the removal of all pews.
+New interpretation facilities within the Cathedral were also provided as well as improvements to the connected Cathedral Hall to improve access.

-There will be further remodelling works to the external areas surrounding the Cathedral, including to the south and east sides to encourage use by the public and enabling events such as markets and open air theatre to be supported.
+There were further remodelling works to the external areas surrounding the Cathedral, including to the south and east sides to encourage use by the public and enabling events such as markets and open air theatre to be supported.